Updated state guidance: Parking lot worship in Wisconsin unsafe

 “While an individual is safe in their car with the windows rolled up, it is extremely difficult to manage these types of gatherings,” according to the post.

-The post notes that parking lots have limited access to restrooms and worshippers could be tempted to leave their vehicles.
+It notes that parking lots have limited access to restrooms and that worshippers could be tempted to leave their vehicles.